hguandl/CS302-Project-2/Report.md

 ##### Rationale

-We decided to create a new struct to hold information about child processes that need to persist even after the child is terminated
+We decided to create a new struct to hold information about child processes that need to persist even after the child is terminated.
+Using the `child` struct and list child in `struct thread `  is also a good way to keep track of the child and parent .

 #### 3.File Operation Syscalls